eclectic-kitty/notes/Final - Outline.md

 ### Abject
 Barrier: **self / others**

 I don't know how to phrase it

 ### Thots
-The film presents bodies undergoing abject changes, initially in horrifying, tragic and beautiful manners
+The film presents bodies undergoing abject changes, initially in horrifying and tragic fashion

-To a certain extent, more internal, about your relationships with others and your own pain, change, etc.
+Annihilation grapples with the attraction to what is abject, with Freud's death-drive, self-destruction

+Ultimately, we must stop trying to control change, annihilation is inevitable, but something new always comes from it

 ## Connections
 Learning to love ourselves and "imperfections"